MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     ![session policy control type](./media/session-policy-control-type.png)

-6. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy, these can include the following options:
+6. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
+These can include the following options:

      - **Device tags**: Use this filter to identify unmanaged devices.